suchmememanyskill/CssLoader-ThemeDb/README.md

 ### 📂 Template

 There is [a template repository](https://github.com/suchmememanyskill/Steam-Deck-Theme-Template) you can use for creating your first theme.
+It contains all the files you need to get started and is pre-configured to work with the CSS Loader.

 ### 🌐 CEF Debugger (Optional)